danielaparker/jsoncons/doc/Examples.md

 #### Serialize non-mandatory std::optional values using the convenience macros

-The jsoncons library includes a `json_typed_traits` specialization for `jsoncons::optional<T>` if `T` is also specialized. `jsoncons::optional<T>` is aliased to [std::optional<T>](https://en.cppreference.com/w/cpp/utility/optional) if jsoncons detects the presence of C++17, or if `JSONCONS_HAS_STD_OPTIONAL` is defined.
+The jsoncons library includes a `json_type_traits` specialization for `jsoncons::optional<T>` if `T` is also specialized. `jsoncons::optional<T>` is aliased to [std::optional<T>](https://en.cppreference.com/w/cpp/utility/optional) if jsoncons detects the presence of C++17, or if `JSONCONS_HAS_STD_OPTIONAL` is defined.